NathanJPlummer/A1ien-Transcoder/README.md

 ## Warning

-This script is designed for convenience and has undergone minimal testing.
+This bash (Linux) script is designed for convenience and has undergone minimal testing.
 Use it at your own risk.

 ## About